Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 The Role of Probabilities (Delta)

 Newer investors often overlook the role of probabilities in covered call transactions.
-Understanding how probabilities impact options trading – including selling covered calls – can mean the difference between a successful strategy and its opposite.
+Understanding how probabilities affect options trading – including selling covered calls – can mean the difference between a successful strategy and the opposite.

-To see the market maker’s probability prediction for the options contract you are selling, look at the Delta.
+To see the market maker’s probability estimate for the options contract you are selling, look at Delta.
 An option with a Delta of 0.30 has a probability of expiring out of the money (Prob.
 OTM) of approximately 70%.
-That’s a 70% chance that you will keep your premium and stocks.
+That’s a 70% chance that you will keep your premium and your shares.

 The Role of Time (Theta)

 The role of time is another crucial piece of the puzzle.
-Theta is the time decay model that is built into options.
-Selling options with 30+ days to expiration will have a relatively slow time decay effect on price.
+Theta is the time-decay model built into options.
+Selling options with 30+ days to expiration will have a relatively slow time-decay effect on price.

 On the other hand, selling an option that expires in a couple of weeks will lead to a much faster time-price decay.

-The closer an option’s expiration date is, the faster theta decays the contract’s price.
+The closer an option gets to expiration, the faster theta will decay the contract’s price.

 The Role of Volatility (Vega)

 Another consideration is volatility.
-Higher volatility leads to higher options contract pricing.
-As an option seller, Vega can be a benefit for you.
+Higher volatility leads to higher option pricing.
+As an option seller, Vega can work in your favor.

-Selling covered calls during times of high volatility means you will bring in a higher premium for your contract.
-When volatility decreases, so too does the price of the call.
+Selling covered calls during periods of high volatility means you will collect a higher premium for your contract.
+When volatility falls, the price of the call generally falls as well.

 Taking advantage of volatility pricing has its benefits.
-High volatility also means there is a greater risk of your short call getting exercised should prices rise enough to put your short call at or in the money.
+High volatility also means there is a greater risk of your short call being exercised if prices rise enough to put your short call at or in the money.

 Robinhood Promotion